Tag Archives: genealogy

 There are many storylines to be connected including Charles Seagrove’s grand-daughter Rosa and her father Richard, Second World War land girls, and two soldiers – one German, one English – who meet in the trenches during the Christmas truce of 1914.
 This is a lot to handle but Mountain manages the complicated history with ease and I enjoyed trying to work out the solution.

-Read my review of Pale as the Dead, the first Natasha Blake book.
+And here’s my review of the first book in the Natasha Blake series:-

 ‘The Lost Ancestor’ by Nathan Dylan Goodwin